SBIMB/gen3-dev/README.md

 ```
 ![traefik-kube-system Cluster Role](/public/assets/images/traefik-kube-system-cluster-role.png "traefik-kube-system Cluster Role")

 All api groups in Traefik resources need to be changed from `traefik.containo.us/v1alpha1` to `traefik.io/v1alpha1`.
+This is complex and inconvenient.
+We might reconsider using Traefik as an ingress controller in favour of NGINX.